-Think-pair-share (TPS) is a collaborative learning strategy where students work together to solve a problem or answer a question about an assigned question or task.
+Think-pair-share (TPS) is a collaborative learning strategy where students work together to solve a problems or key questions.
 This strategy requires students to (1) think individually about a topic or answer to a question; and (2) share ideas with classmates.
-Discussing with a partner maximizes participation, focuses attention and engages students in comprehending the task which has been set.
+Discussing with a partner maximises participation, focuses attention and engages students in comprehending the task which has been set.
 This can then complement either the 'Checkout' and/or 'DIRT' work as appropriate.